Newly aggressive Romney tries another reset for campaign

 The three presidential debates between the Romney and Obama in October will be critical to the outcome.
 Romney engaged in some debate preparations in Miami before flying to Sarasota.

-Romney's campaign announced plans for him to step up the pace of his campaigning in battleground states.
+Romney's campaign announced plans for the former Massachusetts governor to step up the pace of his campaigning in battleground states.

-He will participate in a three-day bus tour of Ohio next week with his vice presidential running mate, Representative Paul Ryan.
+He will participate in a three-day bus tour of Ohio next week with his vice presidential running mate, Congressman Paul Ryan.
 He will visit Nevada on Friday.

 Many Republicans have expressed frustration at the pace of Romney's campaign.
 A Miami rally on Wednesday was his first public event since a campaign event in Ohio last Friday.